bucketco/bucket-javascript-sdk/packages/cli/README.md

 #### `bucket features types`

 Generate TypeScript types for your features.
-This ensures type safety when using Bucket features in your TypeScript/JavaScript applications.
+This ensures type safety when using Reflag features in your TypeScript/JavaScript applications.

 ```bash
 npx bucket features types [--app-id ap123456789] [--out gen/features.ts] [--format react]